Guix98/news/README.md

 ## 👨‍💻 Author

-Created by [Guido Hernani](https://github.com/your-username) as part of a Flutter code challenge using the latest 2025 stack.
+Created by [Guido Hernani](https://github.com/guix98) as part of a Flutter code challenge using the latest 2025 stack.

----

-## 📄 License

-MIT